alexcos78/bdp2/README.md

 - Storage: 30 GB volume (**not** the default 8 GB size)
 - Security group: rename it and call it "bdp2-security"

 Remember to generate a new key pair.
-Call it e.g. `bdp2`.
-The private key, called in this case `bdp2.pem`, should be downloaded to your laptop and its access protected from the terminal with the command
+Call it e.g. `bdp`.
+The private key, called in this case `bdp.pem`, should be downloaded to your laptop and its access protected from the terminal with the command

 ```
 chmod 400 bdp2.pem